-February is Black History Month, and the Atmospheric Radiation Measurement (ARM) user facility wants to take a moment to celebrate Black scientists whose contributions have advanced our understanding of earth and atmospheric sciences.
+February is Black History Month, and the Atmospheric Radiation Measurement (ARM) user facility wants to honor Black scientists whose contributions have advanced our understanding of earth and atmospheric sciences.

 “I am driven to ensure that scientific education and careers are equally accessible to people from all walks of life, and that academic workplaces are free from bias and harassment.”